gboeing/ppd534/modules/readme.md

      - On *Mac*, run `docker run --rm -it -p 8888:8888 -v "$PWD":/home/jovyan/work gboeing/ppd534:latest`
   - In your web browser, visit http://localhost:8888

 Important!
 When you're all done using Jupyter at the end of the class session: to stop the running container, go to your terminal window where docker is running and hit `ctrl + c` then wait until everything shuts down and your terminal's cursor reappears.
 Do not just close your terminal window without stopping Docker first!
 If you do, you'll have to restart your computer before you can run docker again.
+Note that you can only type into a terminal window when its cursor is blinking.
+Otherwise it's busy.

 ### Option 2: Binder